robodo2020/CS50-Final-Project/README.md

 ### Installation
 By following these instructions you can run this application on your local machine.

-Use `pip freeze > requirements.txt` to install, or run the folloing commands:
+Use `pip install -r requirements.txt` to install, or run the folloing commands:
 >pip install flask

 >pip install flask_session